Murder of Tia Sharp: Investigation

-On 10 August, a body was discovered in a black bed sheet in a black bag in the loft of the home of Sharp's grandmother, after police visited it for the fourth time.
+On 10 August, a body was discovered wrapped in a black bed sheet inside a black bag in the loft of the home of Sharp's grandmother, after police visited it for the fourth time.
 Police launched a search for Hazell, and arrested him on suspicion of murder that evening at 8:25 p.m. at Cannon Hill Common, Morden, after a tip-off from a member of the public.
 It was later announced that two further arrests had been made: Sharp's grandmother, Christine Bicknell, on suspicion of murder, and Bicknell's neighbour, Paul Meehan, on suspicion of assisting an offender.

 Bicknell and Meehan were subsequently bailed.
 Commander Neil Basu, the officer in charge of the investigation, apologised to Sharp's mother for the delay in finding her daughter's body.
 He blamed human error and said that a review would be undertaken "to ensure such a failing is not repeated".
 Shortly after Hazell's arrest, memory cards were recovered from Christine Bicknell's residence.
 One was particularly well hidden in a door frame on the ground floor of the property.
 Police were able to recover images and videos, some of which had been deleted.
 Some of the files portrayed Sharp in sexual positions, believed to have been taken post-mortem, whereas others were voyeuristic images of when Sharp was still alive, for example videos of her applying moisturiser to her legs, or of her asleep in her bedroom.
 Forensic psychologist Keri Nixon suggested that Hazell may have kept these images for later sexual gratification.